Unravelling the Myths about Anxiety Disorders

 Dr. Laura Tanzini

 At some point, everyone experiences anxiety.
 For people suffering from an anxiety disorder, it’s all too common.
 Unfortunately, there are a lot of myths surrounding anxiety disorders, and it can be difficult to sort through the mess to get at the truth.
-There are many different anxiety disorder symptoms and treatment options.
+The truth behind anxiety disorders is there are many symptoms and treatment options.
 What works best for one patient might not work as well for another, but diagnoses and treatment are still needed.

 Panic Attacks